 How an FHA 203(k) Loan Works

 As mentioned above, you can take out a 15- or 30-year fixed-rate mortgage or an adjustable rate mortgage through an FHA-approved lender.
-The amount for which you’re approved will depend on how much your home is expected to be worth after all of the renovations are completed, plus the cost of the work.
+The amount for which you’re approved will depend on how much your home is expected to be worth after all of the renovations are completed, as well as the cost of the work.

 Streamlined or Limited 203(k) Loan

-The limited 203(k) loan allows you to finance up to $35,000 into your mortgage for any repairs or home improvements.
+The limited 203(k) FHA loan allows you to finance up to $35,000 into your mortgage for any repairs or home improvements, including emergency home repairs such as replacing a roof or flooring.
 There is no minimum repair amount.
-However, the streamlined 203(k) loan does not cover any major structural work.
+However, the streamlined 203(k) loan does not cover major structural work.

 Standard 203(k) Loan

 If you’re buying a real fixer-upper and looking to tackle larger jobs or major structural repairs, you’ll likely want to go for the standard 203(k) loan.
-A minimum repair cost of $5,000 is required, and you must use a 203(k) consultant, which are HUD-certified professionals who will oversee the project and make sure FHA standards are met.
+A minimum repair cost of $5,000 is required, and you must use a 203(k) consultant, a HUD-certified professional who will oversee the project and make sure FHA standards are met.

 What Can FHA 203(k) Loans Be Used For?